-- You have a cluster consisting of members A and B with Hot Restart enabled, which is initially stable. - Member B is killed. - Member B's Hot Restart base directory(base-dir) is deleted. - Member B restarts.
+- You have a cluster consisting of members A, B and C with Hot Restart enabled, which is initially stable. - Member B is killed. - Member B's Hot Restart base directory(base-dir) must be deleted. - Member B restarts.

 Now member B joins the cluster as a fresh, empty member.
 The cluster will assign some partitions to it, unrelated to the partitions it owned before going down.